 The best insight that can be given to any new business owner is the mistakes that have been committed by other entrepreneurs.
 These valuable lessons will help you avoid the common pitfalls that lead to business failure.
 But, in order to succeed, you need to read these common mistakes and understand them.
-It is frustrating how many new entrepreneurs know about mistakes other business owners have made, and still make the same mistakes themselves.
+It is frustrating how many new entrepreneurs know about mistakes other business owners have made and still make the same mistakes themselves.
 This is because they tend to get so caught up in the moment of building their business that they do not stop to examine this development in its process.
-By the time the realize something is wrong, it is too late to reverse the actions they have previously done.
+By the time they realise something is wrong, it is too late to reverse the actions they have previously done.

 You do not want to be in this situation.
 This is why we have compiled a list of big mistakes entrepreneurs make.

 Let’s begin to cover the 30 terrible mistakes entrepreneurs make.